Build Free Joomla! Templates

 As soon as the Blank template that you selected for editing and renamed loads into editor,

-click on the „Bootstrap Grid“ tab.
+click on the „Rows“ tab.

-It displays a grid with lines called abox, bbox, cbox… and columns „abox1,abox2,abox3.
+It displays a grid with rows called abox, bbox, cbox… and columns „abox1,abox2,abox3.
 Columns abox1, abox2, abox3 are positions for modules – spots where the modules such as menu, login, search and other modules are displayed.

 - You can also use the slider in line editing to create columns.